DrakirL/DrakirL.github.io/p10/ancestry.md

 # Ancestry
+A character's ancestry is from what kind of society and culture they hail from. <br>
+The description may be as broad as "Dwarf" or as specific as "of the North-eastern Salahmaskan River Tribe" depending on what fits the setting.
+The options listed below, belonging to the setting of Allthelt, are of the broad variety. <br>
-If your ancestry to belong to more than one race, just pick one and declare it the most prominent one.
+If your ancestry to belong to more than one race, just pick one and declare it as "most prominent". <br>
+*NOTE: This is also the step where your Attributes are determined.*

 ## Humans
-Humans are found everywhere, being the most common and most widespread race by a large marigin. <br>
+Humans are found everywhere, being the most common and most widespread race by a large margin. <br>
 Their cultures are diverse, but generally value progress and commerce/interaction with other cultures.
-###Increased Attributes
+### Increased Attributes
 +1 to each of your Attributes.
 ### Cultural Ambassador
 You learn any one language of your choice. <br>
 You gain Training with one type of gaming set or musical instrument of your choice.
 ### Versatile Worker
-You gain Proficiency in one Skill you lack of your choice. <br>
+??? <br>
 You gain Training with one type of artisan's tools or an education of your choice.
 ### Archetypical Adventurer
 Choose one of the following benefits: